Guppster/ProjectLedger/about.md

 My name is Gurpreet Singh.
 I'm a software engineer by day and a car enthusiast by night.
 I enjoy learning new programming languages, being paranoid about internet privacy, and working on classic cars in my free time.
+I study computer science and software engineering at the University of Western Ontario and will graduate in 2018.

 I started this blog as a way to document the many technical projects I work on and provide some tutorials regarding topics I have experience with.
 I feel that